 Opportunities for Airlines

 The most obvious benefit for airlines in the world of AFOPs is that more payment options means more sales!
-You’ll significantly decrease customer abandonment rates in the checkout process if you offer their favourite AFOP.
+You’ll significantly decrease customer abandonment rates in the checkout process if you offer their favorite AFOP.

 Besides this, your airline also has the chance to cater to local preferences as much as possible (payment method, language, currency, support, etc).
 By doing so with the right payment platform, your airline will be able to enter new international markets.
 You’ll finally reach that distant market your airline couldn’t break into, and generate trust and familiarity with the local consumers there.